farirpgs/fari-app/lib/docs/fate-stunts.md

 - **Big Pocking Wrench.** You can do a lot as long as you have your trusty giant wrench on hand. +2 to Crafts when using it to fix or break something with a large wrench, provided the wrench is actually useful for what you are using it for.
 - **Demolitions.** You are an expert with explosives. +2 to attack rolls made with Crafts against a target structure whenever you have time to prepare and place charges at its exact weak points. (adapted from Spirit of the Century SRD, §6.12.2)
 - **The Tools Are Lesser than the Hand.** You can produce master-craftsman-level work with the crudest of tools.
 With a proper workshop, you can create impossibly amazing devices in the finest da Vinci style.
 (Fate System Toolkit, p.99)
 - **Workshop of Choice.** Pick a specific workshop or machine shop.
-You know exactly how this place is arranged and how it operates, and gain +2 on Crafts whenever you perform work within it. (adapted from [http://dfrpg-resources.wikia.com/wiki/Stunts](http://dfrpg-resources.wikia.com/wiki/Stunts))
+You know exactly how this place is arranged and how it operates, and gain +2 on Crafts whenever you perform work within it.

 ### Targets